 - Project Makeover, a match-3 game by Magic Tavern, used an AppDiscovery IAP ROAS campaign (as part of a larger strategy including cost-per-engagement campaigns) to become a #1 grossing game in 24 countries and No.1 download in 140 countries.
 (Read more about Project Makeover results here.)

 Basic IAP ROAS campaigns are run as either Day 0 or Day 7 campaigns.

 - Day 0 campaigns — Day 0 campaigns begin the optimization process after collecting 24 hours of data after installation.
-Day 0 campaigns are relatively quick to optimize and tend to work best for apps for which a large number of users convert on Day 0.
+Day 0 campaigns are relatively quick to optimize and work best for apps with large conversion numbers on Day 0.
 A few examples might be certain sports games, merge games, match 3 games, and word games.

 Again, there’s no magic formula for an IAP ROAS campaign, and a realistic target varies significantly depending on the type of app and the type of campaign (Day 0 or Day 7).
 Some apps, for example, can achieve ~10% IAP ROAS in a Day 7 campaign, while others can achieve markedly more or less.
 Some types of games, for example, might earn higher IAP ROAS faster, but these frequently also have much lower retention.